 Lastly, we integrated GPS data with count data into a single model by combining an N-mixture model with a Resource Selection Function.

-N-mixture and RSF both quantify habitat selection through the use of generalized linear regression on covariates X. Based on previous work [45, 46] showing that these models are similar to Inhomogeneous Poisson Point process (IPP), Lauret et al. (under review) [49] proposed to integrate these two data sources in a single model using IPP as a unifying framework.
-IPP describes the stochastic distribution of points in space when the expected density of points is correlated to environmental covariates, as in occupancy, N-mixture, and RSF models.
-IPP reflects the intensity λ of a spatial point process over a defined study area.
-N-mixture and RSF do not estimate the same IPP intensity λ.
-In RSF, the intercept has no biological meaning and only the relative habitat selection is estimated [68].
-IPP intensity λ being determined by slope coefficients β, coefficient estimates should be consistent between RSF and N-mixture.
-Then N-mixture and RSF estimate the same relative intensity of the IPP.
-The integrated model keeps the hierarchical structure of the N-mixture and the logistic regression of the RSF and jointly estimates β parameters.
+N-mixture and RSF both quantify habitat selection through the use of generalized linear regression on covariates X. Based on previous work [45, 46] showing that these models are similar to Inhomogeneous Poisson Point process (IPP), Lauret et al. (under review) [49] proposed to integrate these two data sources into a single model using IPP as a unifying framework.
+IPP describes the stochastic distribution of points in space when the expected density of points is correlated with environmental covariates, as in occupancy, N-mixture, and RSF models.
+An IPP reflects the intensity λ of a spatial point process over a defined study area.
+N-mixture and RSF do not estimate the same IPP absolute intensity λ.
+In RSF, the intercept beta0 has no biological meaning and only the relative habitat selection is estimated [68].
+Since the relative IPP intensity λ is determined by the slope coefficients β, the coefficient estimates should be consistent between RSF and N-mixture.
+The integrated model keeps the hierarchical structure of the N-mixture and the logistic regression of the RSF and jointly estimates the β parameters.

 The model is divided into the N-mixture submodel: